farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 >
 {% endhighlight %}

 I will try to keep the description of each of these functions short, although they can be really confusing.
 Let's first start with the 10,000 ft view.
-It's a C++ program that allows us to create milk classes.
-Each milk class has two properties, a `const char *` to a color constant and a `char *` to a input buffer called "flag" that we control.
-A max of 100 milk classes can be created and a pointer to each is stored in a dynamic array, a pointer to this dynamic array is stored on the .bss
+It's a C++ program that allows us to create milk objects.
+Each milk object has two properties, a `const char *` to a color constant and a `char *` to a input buffer called "flag" that we control.
+A max of 100 milk objects can be created and a pointer to each is stored in a dynamic array, a pointer to this dynamic array is stored on the .bss

 To better illustrate the relations of these structures, here is a pretty diagram made by [rh0gue](http://blog.rh0gue.com/).
 ![pmilk diagram]({{site.url}}/assets/pmilk_diagram.png)

 Now to drill down to each of the options, individually.
-* `[p]` - Checks if `(arrayEnd - arrayStart) < 800` (hense the 100 classes limit).
+* `[p]` - Checks if `(arrayEnd - arrayStart) < 800` (hence the 100 objects limit).
 Next, it allocates a buffer of max 0x56 bytes for the `milk->flag` reads input into it (without overflow), it reads input for the color choice and compares it with a list of constants.
 If a match is found it populates the `milk->color_ptr` with the pointer to the constant color (not with the pointer of our color input).
 If a match is not found it leaves the `milk->color_ptr` uninitialized, a fact that we are going to take advantage of.
 * `[v]` - Iterate through all of the milkArr and `printf("[%d] [%s] %s\n", i, milkArr[i]->color, milkArr[i]->flag)`
 * `[r]` - Without any out of bounds it simply does `delete milkArr[idx]->flag ; delete milkArr[idx]` and since the milkArr is a dynamic array it pops the index out of the array and adjusts the size, however, neither of the two pointers are nulled essentially creating a UAF.
-* `[d]` - Delete all the milk classes from the milkArr, the associated flag properties, the milkArr and the milkTable.
-Essentially freeing all of the dynamically allocated pointers the program knows about in its' current state.
+* `[d]` - Delete all the milk objects from the milkArr, the associated flag properties, the milkArr and the milkTable.
+Essentially freeing all of the dynamically allocated pointers the program knows about in its current state.
 Except it won't NULL the `milkTable_ptr` located on the bss creating another UAF.
 * `[q]` - returns from main

 ## Leaking the heap